Canner/vulcan-sql/packages/extension-huggingface/README.md

   SELECT * FROM products
 {% endreq %}

+-- The "model" keyword argument is optional.
+If not provided, the default value is 'google/tapas-base-finetuned-wtq'.
+-- The "wait_for_model" keyword argument is optional.
+If not provided, the default value is false.
--- The "model" argument is optional, if not provide it, default is 'google/tapas-base-finetuned-wtq' SELECT {{ products.value() | huggingface_table_question_answering(query="How many products related to 3C type?", model="microsoft/tapex-base-finetuned-wtq") }}
+-- The "use_cache" keyword argument is optional.
+If not provided, the default value is true.
+SELECT {{ products.value() | huggingface_table_question_answering(query="How many products related to 3C type?", model="microsoft/tapex-base-finetuned-wtq", wait_for_model=true, use_cache=true) }}
 ```